YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies that ROLLBACK can run without requiring exclusive access to the database and the replication instance file.

-Any utility/command attempted while MUPIP JOURNAL -ONLINE -ROLLBACK operates, waits for ROLLBACK to complete; the $ydb_db_startup_max_wait environment variable configures the wait period.
+Any utility/command attempted while MUPIP JOURNAL ONLINE ROLLBACK operates, waits for ROLLBACK to complete; the $ydb_db_startup_max_wait environment variable configures the wait period.
 For more information on $ydb_db_startup_max_wait, refer to :ref:`Environment Variables <env-vars>`.

 .. note::
-   Because MUPIP ROLLBACK -ONLINE can take a database backwards in state space, please make sure that you understand what you intend it to do when you invoke it.
+   Because MUPIP ROLLBACK ONLINE can take a database backwards in state space, please make sure that you understand what you intend it to do when you invoke it.
 YottaDB developed it as a step towards a much larger project and anticipates that it will not be broadly useful in its current form.

-By default, MUPIP JOURNAL -ROLLBACK -BACKWARD is -NOONLINE.
+By default, MUPIP JOURNAL ROLLBACK BACKWARD is NOONLINE.

-YottaDB increments ISV $ZONLNRLBK every time a process detects a concurrent MUPIP JOURNAL -ONLINE -ROLLBACK.
+YottaDB increments ISV $ZONLNRLBK every time a process detects a concurrent :code:`mupip journal -online -rollback`.

-The logical state of the database after the completion of MUPIP JOURNAL -ONLINE -ROLLBACK matches the logical state of the database at the start of MUPIP JOURNAL -ONLINE -ROLLBACK, that is, the ROLLBACK only removes any incompletely committed TP transactions or non-TP mini-transactions; any concurrent transaction (TP or Non-TP) incurs a restart.
+The logical state of the database after the completion of MUPIP JOURNAL ONLINE ROLLBACK matches the logical state of the database at the start of MUPIP JOURNAL ONLINE ROLLBACK, that is, the ROLLBACK only removes any incompletely committed TP transactions or non-TP mini-transactions; any concurrent transaction (TP or Non-TP) incurs a restart.

-If MUPIP JOURNAL -ONLINE -ROLLBACK changes the logical state of the database, the behavior is as follows:
+If MUPIP JOURNAL ONLINE ROLLBACK changes the logical state of the database, the behavior is as follows:

 * For the duration of the rollback, replication is turned OFF on all regions and turned back ON at the end of the rollback.

-* -ONLINE -ROLLBACK increments ISV $ZONLNRLBK
+* ONLINE ROLLBACK increments ISV $ZONLNRLBK

-* In a TP transaction including trigger code within a transaction, -ONLINE -ROLLBACK restarts the transaction.
+* In a TP transaction including trigger code within a transaction, ONLINE ROLLBACK restarts the transaction.

-* In a non-TP mini-transaction, including within an implicit transaction caused by a trigger, -ONLINE -ROLLBACK produces a DBROLLEDBACK error, which, in turn, invokes the error trap if $ETRAP or $ZTRAP are in effect.
+* In a non-TP mini-transaction, including within an implicit transaction caused by a trigger, ONLINE ROLLBACK produces a DBROLLEDBACK error, which, in turn, invokes the error trap if $ETRAP or $ZTRAP are in effect.

+.. _mupip-journal-show:

 ~~~~~~~~~~~~~~~~~~~~~~
 -SHow=show-option-list